 Phase #1: News Outlet

 I started the podcast as a supplementary news outlet for the various music projects I was working on at the time, and this is all I ever expected it to be.
-I was already maintaining a blog, so I simply summarized the various news items from the blog on the podcast.
-Had the podcast remained here, I’m not sure that it would have never reached its full potential.
+I was already maintaining a blog, so I simply summarized the various news items from the blog.
+Had the podcast remained here, I’m not sure that it would have reached its full potential.

 Phase #2: Interviews!

 When my friend Lucas Chaisson saw that I was publishing podcast episodes, he asked if he could be on the show.
 What a fantastic idea!
-From this point forward, the podcast became about local musicians and artists.
-It seemed like a fairly obvious progression.
+From that point forward, the podcast became about local musicians and artists.
+It seemed like an obvious progression.

 Phase #3: Reaching Out